Thursday, May 31, 2012

 DVD Documentary: The War of 1812

-June 1812 marks the 200th anniversary of the War of 1812, a largely forgotten war in Britain and America, but not so in Canada.
-In Canada, we have two national heroes from the war; Sir Isaac Brock, the brave soldier who died during the Battle of Queenston Heights, and Laura Secord, the intrepid heroine who warned the British of an impending attack thus helping them to secure a victory in the Battle of Beaver Dams.
+June 2012 marks the 200th anniversary of the War of 1812, a largely forgotten war in Britain and America, but not so in Canada.
+In Canada, there are two national heroes from the war; Sir Isaac Brock, the brave soldier who died during the Battle of Queenston Heights, and Laura Secord, the intrepid heroine who warned the British of an impending attack thus helping them to secure a victory in the Battle of Beaver Dams.

-The documentary opens with background information as to why America declared war on a much stronger military nation.
+The documentary, The War of 1812 provides viewers with a good overview of this conflict, drawing on experts and historical documents, and personal accounts.
+It opens with background information as to why America declared war on a much stronger military nation.
 The war involved American colonists fighting against the largest naval power in the world at that time, Great Britain, as well as Canadian colonists and Native warriors.
 It was a war that should not have happened.

 In the early 1800's the world was at war in Europe, Britain against France.
 Napoleon Bonaparte was intent upon conquering Europe and the only way Britain could stop him was to stop the French army from receiving supplies.
 Britain attempted to do this by blocking supply ships on the high seas.
 America remained neutral in the war but paid a price for this stance.

 Britain was stopping ships on the high seas.
 All neutral ships trading with France had to stop in Britain and pay a duty.
 If they did not obey this decree, they were considered enemy ships.
-The Royal Navy stopped many ships on the high seas many of which were American.
+The Royal Navy stopped many ships on the high seas, many of which were American.
 And from these ships Britain took money and men.
-Britain impressed over 6000 men in the early years of the 19th century.
+Britain "impressed" over six thousand men in the early years of the 19th century.
 These men were forced to serve on British ships.
 As the years went by, the Americans became more and more outraged and resentment seethed.
-This resent built up to such a point that the Republicans began to agitate for a declaration of war.
+This resentment built up to such a point that the Republicans began to agitate for a declaration of war.

-Shawnee warrior Tecumseh became involved in the war because of the American policy of stealing Indian lands.
-One by one, Indian tribes were signing treaties with the Americans and losing their lands.
-In particular, Governor William Harrison of the Indiana Territory, was responsible for the Indians losing much of their land.
-Tecumseh had seen the Indians pushed back from the sea to the lakes and he wanted this to stop.
+Shawnee warrior Tecumseh became involved in the war because of the American policy of stealing the lands of Native Americans.
+One by one, many tribes were signing treaties with the Americans and losing their lands.
+In particular, Governor William Harrison of the Indiana Territory, was responsible for the Native Americans losing much of their land.
+Tecumseh had seen the indigenous peoples pushed back from the sea to the lakes and he wanted this to stop.

 The Americans were outraged at finding British supplies in the Prophetstown, which they had burned to the ground.
 The result was that a Declaration of War was issued against Great Britain in June of 1812.
 Britain did not want another war; the troubles at home were deep and many.
 Canadians knew an invasion by America was likely.
 Many Americans believed that the colonists in Canada would welcome an invasion.
 Many others, especially those who lived on the Eastern seaboard, such as in New England were outraged.